A war of traditional art vs digital art has been long waging since digital art has come into existence?

 Traditional art is the only way to give aesthetic beauty to anything.
 Ever seen handmade paintings at galleries?
 They’re so mesmerizing that you’d get lost in them.

-Traditional art gives you the versatility to choose from thousand forms of art (check at the beginning of this subheading)
+Traditional art gives you the versatility to choose from thousands of forms of art (check at the beginning of this subheading)

 The most amazing part?
 You can even have different categories under a single type of art.
-For example, under handmade painting, you can go for at least 49 different styles and techniques.
+For example, under handmade painting, you can go for at least more than 50 different styles and techniques.

 8. Uses All Your Senses